The Maine Idea: Sheriff ‘impeachment’ underlines need for change

 Both state and municipal government have their own dedicated, unique sources of revenue, and municipalities enjoy revenue sharing from the state, while public schools have majority funding from the state.

-Counties are completely dependent on local property taxes, and their portion of the tax bill is widely resented by the selectmen and councils who act as collection agents.
+Counties are completely dependent on local property taxes, and their portion of the tax bill is widely resented by the selectpersons and councils who act as collection agents.

 One thing is clear: Mainers are not getting their money’s worth when it comes to law enforcement, through no fault of officers now serving — including the elected sheriffs.
 The system is ill-organized, especially where funding is concerned.